Naval Science (Navy/Marine ROTC)

-The Naval Science Reserve Officer Training Corps (Navy/Marine ROTC) program is a military training program for those who desire to serve in the U.S. Navy or Marine Corps as a commissioned officer.
-Students may participate in Navy/Marine ROTC without any obligation to join the military; if students wish to receive certain ROTC scholarships or complete advanced coursework, however, they are required to agree to a period of military service.
-Navy/Marine ROTC courses will introduce you to naval science and critical thinking through training in seapower, maritime affairs, and leadership.
+The Naval Reserve Officers Training Corps (Navy/Marine ROTC) program is a military training program for those who desire to serve in the U.S. Navy or Marine Corps as a Commissioned Officer.
+Students may participate in Navy/Marine ROTC courses without any obligation to join the military.
+If students wish to agree to a period of military service, they may receive certain ROTC scholarships or complete advanced coursework.
+Navy/Marine ROTC courses will introduce you to naval science and critical thinking through training in seapower, maritime affairs, leadership, management, and ethics.
 Depending on the emphasis area chosen -Navy or Marine Corps- students take additional courses in naval ship systems and weapons or amphibious warfare.
-Regardless of your emphasis area or if you decide to enlist, the Navy/Marine ROTC program will give you leadership skills and experience that can be used in a variety of careers.
+Regardless of your emphasis area or your desire to pursue military service, the Navy/Marine ROTC program courses will give you leadership skills and experience that can be used in a variety of careers.

 Academic and Career Opportunities

-After graduating with your bachelor’s degree and completing the naval sciences ROTC program, you can go on to serve in the U.S. Navy or Marine Corps as a commissioned officer in a number of fields.
-Navy officers may choose to specialize in surface warfare, explosives, or become pilots or aviators.
-Marine Corps officers can assume roles in ground or aviation combat, or become pilots.
-If you do not wish to serve in the military, the leadership and critical thinking skills gained from ROTC are a great complement to the undergraduate degree pursued in conjunction with the program: business, entrepreneurship, and medicine all require strong leaders and decision-makers.
+After graduating with your bachelor’s degree and completing the Navy/Marine ROTC program, you can go on to serve in the U.S. Navy or Marine Corps as a Commissioned Officer in a number of fields.
+Navy Officers may choose to specialize in surface warfare, submarine, explosives, or become pilots or aviators.
+Marine Corps Officers can assume roles in ground or aviation combat or become pilots.
+If you do not wish to serve in the military, the leadership and critical thinking skills gained from Navy/Marine ROTC are still a great complement to any undergraduate degree pursued because all career fields require strong leaders and decision-makers.

 Any interested students may make inquiries through the Naval Science Department.